ca-ros/divvy-bikeshare/documentations/README.md

 <h3 align = "center"><strong>2019</strong></h3>

 This data set has inconsistent column naming.
-By using Notepad ++ to open large datasets, each quarterly files are opened and inspected.
+By using [Notepad++](https://notepad-plus-plus.org/downloads/) to open large datasets, each quarterly files are opened and inspected.
 We can see that 2019_Q2 table has different column names than the other tables, which will affect the merging process of the csv files.
 2019_Q2 column name was matched to the rest of the other quarterly tables.

 <sub>*RStudio*</sub>